Descent on elliptic surfaces and arithmetic bounds for the Mordell-Weil rank: Introduction

 where $g(S)$ is the genus of $S$ and $\deg(\mathfrak{f}_E)$ is the degree of the conductor of $E$, viewed as a divisor on $S$ (in fact, \eqref{eq:Igusa} also holds in characteristics $2$ and $3$).
 Following \cite{silverman04}, we call \eqref{eq:Igusa} the \emph{geometric rank bound}.
 This bound is geometric in the sense that the right-hand side does not depend on the field $k$, and in particular the inequality \eqref{eq:Igusa} holds with $k$ replaced by its algebraic closure.
 In positive characteristic, there are examples with conductor of arbitrarily large degree for which the inequality \eqref{eq:Igusa} is sharp (see \cite{shioda86}, \cite{ulmer02}).

 When $k$ is a number field, Ulmer \cite[Section 9]{ulmer04} has raised the question of the existence of \emph{arithmetic bounds} improving \eqref{eq:Igusa}, that is, refinements of the inequality \eqref{eq:Igusa} which depend on the arithmetic of the field $k$.
 Ulmer noted that work of Silverman \cite{silverman00, silverman04} on ranks of elliptic curves over abelian towers provided some evidence for the existence of such a bound.
 Under mild hypotheses, we give a positive answer to Ulmer's question, providing a bound for the rank which is equivalent to \eqref{eq:Igusa} when $k$ is algebraically closed (see \S{}\ref{intro:Igusa}), and which in general yields an improvement depending on the arithmetic of the field $k$.
 The precise statement is given in Theorem \ref{thm_kummer}: for each suitable prime $p$, we obtain a bound which depends crucially on the number of $k$-rational $p$-torsion points in the Jacobian of a certain curve associated to the $p$-torsion subgroup of $E$.
-Applications over the rational numbers are given in Example~\ref{exm:tomasz} and Theorem~\ref{thm:0bound3}.
+Two examples (\ref{exm:tomasz}, \ref{exm2}), and one application (Theorem~\ref{thm:0bound3}), are given when $k=\Q$.

 When $k=\F_q$ is a finite field, Brumer \cite{brumer92} used Weil's ``explicit formula" to prove an arithmetic bound for the rank of $E$ depending on $q$:

 where $c$ is an explicit constant depending only on $g(S)$ and $q$.
 Although there are examples with conductor of arbitrarily large degree for which the main term in the inequality \eqref{eq:Brumer} is sharp (see \cite{ulmer02}), our bounds will frequently also provide an improvement to \eqref{eq:Brumer}.
 Silverman \cite[Conjecture 4]{silverman04} has stated a conjectural analogue of Brumer's inequality over number fields, and Theorem~\ref{thm_kummer} provides a possible approach towards Silverman's conjecture (Remark \ref{rm:SilConjecture}).